shairez/generator-karma/readme.md

 ## Usage

-Install it globally `npm install -g generator-karma`.
+Install it globally `npm install -g shairez/generator-karma`.

-Running `yo karma` will generate two files for your project: `karma.conf.js` and `karma-e2e.conf.js`.
-It will then install the npm dependencies.
+Running `yo karma` will generate a file for your project: `karma.conf.js`  It will then install the npm dependencies.

 Note that you'll need to update your `Gruntfile.js`.
 If you're using Karma through the [AngularJS generator](https://github.com/yeoman/generator-angular), all of the configuration is done for you.